 Pakistan’s Politics and Imran Khan

-Malala acknowledged that she is not an authority on all matters pertaining to domestic politics in Pakistan.
+Malala acknowledged that she is not an authority on all matters about domestic politics in Pakistan.

 She did, however, lament Pakistan’s democracy’s weakness, pointing out that three prime ministers have changed.